 Suicidal thoughts don’t have to be acted upon.
-Instead, if we can transform our approach to mental illness and reduce the stigma, we may find Peck’s words ring true.
-We may find emotions are some form of intelligence telling us something isn’t right, the beginning of a significant shift in consciousness.
+Instead, if we transform our approach to mental illness and reduce stigma, we find Peck’s words ring true.
+We find emotions are a form of inner intelligence telling us something isn’t right, the beginning of a significant shift in consciousness.
 In many indigenous tribes, those who suffer become healers and shamans.
 Their mental illness is viewed as a gift.

 If you’re reading this now, and you’ve experienced suicidal thoughts, this post is for you.
 Seeing the experience as a gift may feel almost insulting.
 But I want you to remember hopelessness is not truth, it’s a symptom.
 I want you to make a promise to yourself to keep going.
 I want you to have the courage to continue to fight.
 I want you to surprise yourself by living and experiencing things you never felt possible.
 I want you to look back in 10 years time, teary-eyed and stunned by the beauty you’ve seen, beauty you never thought possible.
 All of this beauty lies ahead, hidden from view.

 I don’t know what stopped me from harming myself, but something did.
 If you’ve had suicidal thoughts and you’re reading this now, it’s what stopped you.
 Never underestimate the power in staying alive.
 And never underestimate the power that has kept you alive.
 Let this be an indication of your strength, a reminder you can rebuild, transform, grow, experience, love, laugh, create, take control.

 Need to talk?
 Hey, I’m Ricky, creator of MindThatEgo.
 If this article has affected you, please feel open to comment below, or message me directly at firstname.lastname@example.org.
 Thank you so much for reading.